Wood lexicon Wood species

 Teak wood tiles, FSC 100%

-Advantages:✓ Best durability and dimensional stability ✓ Lowest risk of cracks and splinters
+Advantages:✓ Best durability and dimensional stability ✓ Lowest risk of cracking and splintering

 Disadvantages: ✗ slightly more expensive

-Tip: Terrace oil is not necessary if silvering is desired.
+Tip: Decking oil is not necessary if silvering is desired.